edcarp/python-novice-esces/_episodes/02-numpy.md

 ## Analyzing data

 NumPy has several useful functions that take an array as input to perform operations on its values.
-If we want to find the average inflammation for all patients on all days, for example, we can ask NumPy to compute `data`'s mean value:
+If we want to find the average wave height for all months on all years, for example, we can ask NumPy to compute `data`'s mean value:

 ~~~
 print(numpy.mean(data))